Site last updated: Monday, December 23, 2024

 Butler fire department fills in landlords on rental ordinance

 The Butler Bureau of Fire hosted a session Tuesday, Oct.
-15, for landlords to learn about the city’s landlord rental property ordinance, which will go into effect Jan.
-1. Butler Eagle file photo
+15, for landlords to learn about the city’s property rental property ordinance, which will go into effect Jan.
+1. Butler Eagle File Photo

 Butler’s rental property ordinance will take effect in just a few months, and on Tuesday, Oct.
 15, a dozen landlords of city properties learned what they need to do to stay in compliance with the new rules.

-The forms are available on Butler’s website, along with instructions on how to complete them for the city.
+The forms are available on the city’s website, along with instructions on how to complete them.

-Butler Bureau of Fire Chief Chris Switala led a session alongside Butler City Councilman Don Shearer Tuesday.
-Switala covered the history of fire events in the U.S. that led to the evolution of fire codes; and reviewed the fire code for single-family homes, duplexes and multi-unit rental properties.
+Butler Bureau of Fire Chief Chris Switala led a session alongside city Councilman Don Shearer on Tuesday.
+Switala covered the history of fire events in the U.S. that led to the evolution of fire codes and reviewed the fire code for single-family homes, duplexes and multi-unit rental properties.

 After Jan.
 1, landlords will have to show proof that they are following fire codes in their rental properties.
 Shearer said they must upload one photo into the fire department's emergency software, so the image can be referenced if firefighters are called to respond to the property.
 Landlords also have to upload a photo of a property’s electrical box, which firefighters will scan to check for fire or safety hazards.